Billaferd/QuantumNexus/Rules.md

  * Defense Value: This number, typically found on the right side of the card, represents how much damage a unit can withstand before being destroyed.
  * Deployment Phase: Units are deployed onto the battlefield during the Deployment Phase, strategically positioning them for future attacks and defense.
  * Attack Range: Each unit has an attack range (Close, Mid, or Far) that dictates which quadrants on the battlefield they can target.
  * Leaders: Some units are designated as Leaders, possessing enhanced abilities and stats.
-Only one Leader can occupy a quadrant at a time, making them valuable assets.
+Only one Leader can occupy a quadrant at a time, no other leader may be moved or deployed into a quadrant that already has a leader.
+Leaders cards are also limited to only 25 CP of the overall deck cost.

 ### B. Assets